 It’s getting late and looks like rain again so I head to the hostel.
 I don’t quite make it before rain starts so I’m a bit wet as I enter.

-When I checked in, they had a beer deal on 5 drafts they mark off on a card.
+When I checked in, they had a deal on 5 drafts they mark off on a card.
 This way you could try beer styles from around the country as well as a local option.

 I get one and wait out the rain.
 Still raining, so check off another.